Bromus cebadilla: Introduced Range

 In New Zealand, the first specimens of B. cebadilla were collected by Donald Petrie in 1910, likely in his garden in Mount Eden.
 By 1995, it was widely distributed, with many collections in the Central Plateau from Rotorua through to Lake Taupō and Tongariro National Park, as well as isolated collections from Cuvier Island, Auckland City, Blenheim, and Greendale near Christchurch.
 From 1992, it became commercially grown and distributed as a forage grass for agriculture, under the cultivar name 'Grasslands Gala'.
 From the Second Edition of the Flora V (Poaceae) in 2010, the additional locations of The Noises, Whanganui, and Mākaro/Ward Island in Wellington were listed.
 In 2025, B. cebadilla was commonly recorded throughout the Wellington Region, in the vicinity of Hamilton, and in the Nelson-Tasman area, as well as being found in many scattered localities, such as near Ruakākā, on Mayor Island, near Napier, in Palmerston North, and throughout the Canterbury and Otago Regions.
 There is a single specimen recorded from Chatham Island in 1992 that is not mentioned in any flora.

 In Australia, the state and national flora's record B. cebadilla in New South Wales (as B. stamineus), Victoria, the Australian Capital Territory, and near Hobart, Tasmania.

 In the United States, B. cebadilla is naturalised in California, and has been adventive in Oregon and Arizona.
 On GBIF, it is recorded mostly around the San Francisco Bay Area, near Sacramento and the Channel Islands, and in the Central Coast region.

 Habitat

 In Chile, it grows in natural grasslands as well as along streets and roads in cities.

 In New Zealand and California, B. cebadilla is listed as a roadside, grassland, and garden weed, characteristic of disturbed places.
 In California, it is a common garden and orchard weed, growing in disturbed soils.

 Uses

-Reportedly, in humid places, B. cebadilla produces good foliage, and is considered a good forage crop.
-It is used for this in Chile, Argentina, as well as in naturalised areas.

-In New Zealand, B. cebadilla is a commonly used forage crop in pastures.
-It is intolerant of waterlogging, and as such is generally found in dry pastures.
+Reportedly, B. cebadilla produces good foliage in humid places and is considered a good forage crop.
+It is used for this in Chile, Argentina, and in New Zealand.
+In New Zealand it is noted as being intolerant of waterlogging, and as such is generally found in dry pastures.